nrfconnect/sdk-nrf/doc/nrf/libraries/others/supl_os_client.rst

     * SUPL write (:c:type:`supl_write_t`): callback for sending outgoing data to the SUPL server
     * SUPL read (:c:type:`supl_read_t`): callback for receiving incoming data from the SUPL server

 #.
-The decoded SUPL data is sent to the GNSS module using the A-GPS handler (:c:func:`agps_handler_t`) callback function.
+The decoded SUPL data is sent to the GNSS module using the A-GNSS handler (:c:func:`agps_handler_t`) callback function.
 #.
 After the application returns from the :c:func:`supl_client_session` function, the TCP socket is no longer used by the SUPL client library and can be closed.

 SUPL client OS integration library